 Crossbreeding is not a new practice, but its popularity amongst breeders over the last twenty years has brought up a bit of a debate amongst experts and dog lovers alike.
 For instance, many are scratching their heads and asking, “what makes a crossbreed any different from a mutt?”

 As most of us are aware, purebred dogs tend to suffer from genetic health defects as a result of over-breeding.
-As the gene pool shrink but breed standards remain the same, the likelihood of a purebred passing a genetic disease down to their offspring becomes increasingly higher.
+As the gene pool shrink but breed standards remain the same, the likelihood of a purebred passing a genetic disease down to their offspring becomes higher.

 Cockalier Puppies

-Cockalier puppies shouldn’t be too hard to come by, but the source you use to obtain one of these sweet crossbreeds is of utmost importance.
 As with any big decision, we recommend doing plenty of research and ensuring you buy your dog from a responsible, reputable source you can trust.

 Adoption fees typically range from $50 to $100, and shelters will usually cover the initial cost of a vet trip to ensure your Cockalier dog is healthy and ready to go home with you!